petebachant/petebachant.github.io/_posts/2025-02-18-continuous-reproducibility.markdown

 and this is widely accepted as truth in the software development world.

+In a software development project, it is optimal to create lots of small but valuable changes, always integrating these into the single source of truth, or the main branch.

 In a research project is certainly can be a good idea to use automated tests for the software to check its accuracy, but reproducibility is slightly different.